 In 2009, he and his family purchased a home and “made the move” to the community.
-He founded and became the president of Universal Builders Supply Canada, ULC. in 2012 and believes that volunteering is an important part of calling Fort McMurray home.
+He founded and became the President of Universal Builders Supply Canada, ULC. in 2012 and believes that volunteering is an important part of calling Fort McMurray home.

 John previously served as a director on several boards including the United Way of Wood Buffalo, Keyano College Foundation, Fort McMurray Chamber of Commerce, Fort McMurray Boys and Girls Club, and the Fort McMurray Advisory Committee for “CAREERS: The Next Generation”.

-Cliff is an active supporter and volunteer for the United Way since coming to Fort McMurray, including chairing the Syncrude employee campaign in 2007.
-For the past six years he has been President of the board of Waypoints, and for the past 2 years the President of The Wood Buffalo Environmental Association.
-Besides the people he has had the pleasure to meet and work with, he says one of the most rewarding parts of giving back time to the community is that it has become something that they do as a family.
+Cliff is an active supporter and volunteer for the United Way since coming to Fort McMurray, including chairing the Syncrude United Way Employee Campaign in 2007.
+For the past six years, Cliff has served as President of the board at Waypoints and President of The Wood Buffalo Environmental Association’s board.
+Besides the people he has had the pleasure to meet and work with, he says one of the most rewarding parts of giving back time to the community is that it has become something that they do together as a family.
 He has teenage daughters who actively want to volunteer with their Dad, and he feels that is the coolest thing ever!

-For the past 15 years, James and his wife Rita have called Fort McMurray home where they have raised their four (now adult) children.
-Over the years, they both have volunteered with youth sports, school events and are presently involved with local music and assisting a local community program in reaching out to indigenous families.
+Over the years, James and Rita have volunteered in many different capacities: with youth sports, school, church, and community events. and are presently involved with local music and assisting a local community program in reaching out to indigenous families.

-In the past James has served as Treasurer for a local private school, and most recently as Treasurer on the local McMurray Dirt Riders Association that operates the motocross track south of the city.
+In the past, James has served as Treasurer for a local private school as well as with the local McMurray Dirt Riders Association which continues to operate the motocross track south of the city.